All visits must now be booked online and in advance. This is to help us manage the number of people in the Gallery, limit queueing and reduce contact.

 For your safety and the safety of our staff, everyone must book online and in advance.

-There are two ticket options:
+There are three ticket options:

 - Gallery entry + Titian, a paid-for ticket that includes entry to see the collection plus our five-star Titian exhibition.